jierdin/sprout/operating-agreement.md

 ###### Section 5.09 - Removal:

  At a meeting called expressly for that purpose, all or any lesser number of Managers of a Series may be removed at any time, with or without cause, by the decision of the Voting Members owning more than fifty percent (50%) of the Percentage Interests in the Series.
 At a meeting called expressly for that purpose, all or any lesser number of Managers of the Company, but not applicable to the Series Managers, may be removed at any time, with or without cause, by the decision of the Voting Members owning more than fifty percent (50%) of the Percentage Interests in the Company.
 The removal of a Manager who is also a Member shall not affect the Manager’s rights as a Member and shall not constitute a withdrawal of a Member unless the removal was for cause.
 In such a case, the Member shall be deemed to have withdrawn from the Series.
-Cause shall mean proven embezzlement, intoxication or illegal drug use which materially interferes with job performance, absenteeism in excess of two times normal Company policy, wrongful disclosure of Company’s confidential information, conflict of interest, gross insubordination, or conviction of a felony adversely affecting the ability of the Manager to carry on his or her normal duties.
+Cause shall mean proven embezzlement, drug or alcohol use which materially interferes with job performance, absenteeism in excess of two times normal Company policy, wrongful disclosure of Company’s confidential information, conflict of interest, gross insubordination, or conviction of a felony adversely affecting the ability of the Manager to carry on his or her normal duties.
 In such a removal of Membership, the Member shall be entitled to the value of his or her interest as determined in Section 8.12.

 ###### Section 5.10 - Vacancies: